osamuaoki/osamu-utils/README.md

 from your back-up media, if desired.
 (Or, use a copy of newly created template files at `/home/osamu` to `/home/@home/osamu`).

-If you want to have a GUI desktop system, istall it by one of the following frim the root shell (optional):
+If you want to have a GUI desktop system, install it by one of the following from the root shell (optional):

 * `aptitude`: Tasks -> End-user -> GNOME -> task-gnome-desktop
 * `apt install task-gnome-desktop`